zaphosting/docs/docs/fivem-useprofiler.md

 ---
 id: fivem-useprofiler
 title: "FiveM: Using the Profiler to identify server issues"
-description: Information on how to use and interpret the profiler for your FiveM server on ZAP-Hosting to identify problems - ZAP-Hosting.com
+description: "Information on how to use and interpret the profiler for your FiveM server on ZAP-Hosting to identify problems - ZAP-Hosting.com"
 sidebar_label: Use Profiler
 services:
   - gameserver-fivem